wangchning/vocabulary/Vocabulary.md

 - If you are wrong then, a fortiori, so am I.
 - If he can afford a luxury yacht, then a fortiori he can afford to pay his debts.

+### address
+1. Mr king sought to address those fears when he spoke at the meeting.
+- We listened to the President's inaugural address on the radio.
+- He is due to address a conference on human rights next week.
+- Thoughout the book we have addressed ourselves to the problem of ethics.
+**Origin** from Middle English as a verb in the senses 'set upright' and 'guide, direct'.
+From Old French, based on Latin *ad* - 'towards' + *directus*
+2. When you are a student and you want to address your teacher, it's generally safer to call her Ms. and not address her by her first name, Esmeralda.
+- I heard him address her as darling.
+- The Duchess should be addressed as Your Grace.
+3.
+- Bordin asked permission of the Court to address a few questions to the witness.
+- The two foreign ministers did not address each other directly when they last met.
+4.
+- Go boldly up to him, and invent some pretence to address him, or wait in this angle of deep shade, and see what would happen next?
+- Left and right think the way to address racial strife is through policy.
+- This is a very difficult problem to address at long range.
+5.
+- It contained no note, but the address was in Winnie's handwriting.
+- I've addressed the letter, but it still needs a stamp.
+- What is the correct way to address her?

 ### Accordingly
 * If you learn that your so-called best friend is spreading nasty rumors about you, *act accordingly* and stop being her friend.
 * You were hungry, accordingly you ate.